bestmomo/nice-artisan/README.md

     .../niceartisan
 ```

-### Middleware ###
+### Middleware (security) ###

-If you want to use this package on a production application you must protect the urls with a middleware for your security !
+If you want to use this package on a production application, **you must protect the urls with a middleware** for your security !

 To add a middleware for the package publish the configuration:
 ```
 php artisan vendor:publish --tag=niceartisan:config
 ```

-Add a route middleware to your application, for example :
+You can now define your protection logic.
+Add a route middleware to your application, for example:

 ```
 <?php